kyma-project/test-infra/cmd/tools/gcrcleaner/README.md

-# GCR cleaner
+# GCR Cleaner

 ## Overview

-This command finds and removes old GCR images created by Jobs in the Google Cloud Platform (GCP) project.
+This command finds and removes old GCR images created by Jobs in the Google Cloud project.

 There are two conditions used to find images for removal:
 - The repository name pattern is not on the ignored list.
 - The `creationTimestamp` value of the images, which is used to find addresses, exists at least for a preconfigured number of hours.

-GCR images that meet these conditions are subject to removal.
+GCR images that meet all these conditions are subject to removal.

 ## Usage